-To change the cooking time, touch the "Cooking time" text field.
-The cooking time is highlighted, and can be changed using the rotary selector.
-The change is adopted immediately.
+To change the cooking time, touch the 1 field.
+The cooking time is highlighted white and can be changed using the rotary selector.
+Use the 2 field to accept the change.

 If you want to cancel the cooking time, reset the cooking time to zero.
-After the change has been adopted, operating continues without a cooking time.
+After the change has been applied, you can continue the operation without a cooking time using the \( \rightarrow \) Start/Stop button.